buguroo/cuckooautoinstall/README.md

 What does that mean?
 It simply means that you can throw any suspicious file at it and in a matter of seconds Cuckoo will provide you back some detailed results outlining what such file did when executed inside an isolated environment.

-I created this script to avoid waste my time installing Cuckoo Sandbox in Debian Stable.
+I created this script in [https://buguroo.com/](buguroo Offensive Security) to avoid waste my time installing Cuckoo Sandbox in Debian Stable.

 Usage
 =================